HeardLibrary/digital-scholarship/script/python/structures.md

 The answers are [at the end](#homework-answers)

 1\.
-It is probably better in a circumstance like the last example to create a function for part of the code.
-That makes the code more readable because you only have to think about small bits of the code at a time.
-Re-write the code so that the section with all of the `if` statements is moved into a function called `checkGender` that prints the answer (if appropriate) and returns the `found` variable.
-Make sure that you pass all of the variables into the function that it needs (i.e. `character`, `characterName`, and `found`).

-2\.
 In a [famous story](http://wbilljohnson.com/journal/math/gauss.htm), the young mathematician Karl Gauss's teacher assigned him the task of adding all of the numbers from 1 to 100, with the intention of keeping him busy for a while.
 It didn't work because in a few moments, Gauss calculated the answer, 5050, using some clever thinking.
 However, if Gauss were in school now, he could just write a Python script to do the calculation.
 Write a script using `range()` to add all the numbers from 1 up to any number that you choose.  *Note: if you use the `input()` function to get the person's number, you'll need to use the `int()` function to turn the entered string into an integer number.*

-3\.
+2\.
 The game Yatzee involves rolling five dice and trying to get "poker hands" like three of a kind, a straight, etc.  You can simulate the rolling of a die using a function from the `random` module:

 ```python
 import random as r